 AAA Editor Notes

 Slater Mill Historic Site, downtown at 67 Roosevelt Ave., is known as the Birthplace of the American Industrial Revolution.
-The restored site, on the banks of the Blackstone River, depicts the transition from 19th-century agricultural life to 20th-century industrial life.
-Guides lead guests through three historic buildings including the 1758 Sylvanus Brown House and the 1793 Slater Mill, which houses a working collection of textile machinery.
+The restored site, on the banks of the Blackstone River, depicts the transition from 18th-century agricultural life to 19th-century industrial life.
+Guides lead guests through three historic buildings including the 1758 Sylvanus Brown House and the 1793 Slater Mill, which houses a collection of textile machinery.

-A 10-ton water wheel powers the 19th-century machine shop within the 1810 Wilkinson Mill.
-The Apprentice’s Alcove allows young visitors to run machinery and features a variety of other hands-on exhibits.
+An 8-ton water wheel powers the 19th-century machine shop within the 1810 Wilkinson Mill.
+The Apprentice’s Alcove allows young visitors to run hand-powered machinery.